Oliver Ortmann: Early career

 Ortmann was born and raised in Gelsenkirchen, Germany.
 At age six he began playing on a pool table in the basement of his parents' restaurant.
 Ortmann won his first championship in 1985 at age 17 (the 8-Ball Junior European championships), defeating Sweden's Per Anda in the final.
 The following year he won his first German national championship (the straight pool championship), after meeting Thomas Engert in the final.
-Ortmann studied in Munich to become an electronics technician, and at age 20 he became the manager of a billiard centre with 80 pool and billiard tables.
+Ortmann did vocational education as power plant electronics engineer in Munich to become an electronics technician, and at age 20 he became the manager of a billiard centre with 80 pool and billiard tables.

 He was the first player from Europe to win the BCA U.S. Open Straight Pool Championship in 1989.
 He won the event despite it being his first trip outside of Europe.
 As a relative unknown, Ortmann defeated Steve Mizerak in the final.
 Ortmann also won his first of numerous European Pool Championship events that year, beating Waldemar Markert in the straight-pool final.